kcarnold/cs344/content/units/01introduction/_index.md

 - Describe the overall approach of how modern AI learns from data
 - Identify some of the major milestones in the history of AI.
 - Implement basic numerical computing operations using PyTorch
-- Implement a simple image classifier on a pre-wrangled dataset using fast.ai.
+- Implement a simple image classifier on a pre-wrangled dataset using the `fastai` library.

 ## Preparation